VlachosGroup/openmkm/docs/output.md

    - Mass fractions of gas species.

 3. **gas\_sdot**:
-   - Production rates (units of kmol/s) of the gas species on the catalyst surface
+   - Production rates (units of kmol/s) of the gas species on the catalyst surface.
+Due to the possibility of multiple surfaces, per unit surface area is not used.

 4. **rctr\_state**:
    - Temperature (in K), pressure (in Pascals), density